zhougsoft/mfers-treasury-data/README.md

 # mfers treasury data

-> a script to ping the mfers treasury contract and parse it's related data
+> scripts to ping the mfers treasury contract and parse it's related data, along with an API and client to view it

-** warning: this is a WIP **

 ## to use

 - install deps:
   - `npm install`
-- serve the non-existent client lol:
+- serve the client in dev mode:
+  - `npm run dev`
+- spin up sqlite database & seed with historical data:
-  - `npm start`
+  - `npm run migrate-up`
-- fetch & parse treasury contract income events, then save them to disk as json:
+- (very WIP) fetch & parse treasury contract income events, then save them to disk as json:
   - `npm run cache`
-- spin up an in-memory sqlite database and seed with cached data (very WIP):
-  - `npm run migrate-up`

-use at own risk lol
+good luck have fun! <3